Why study women, gender and sexuality studies?

 | 3 |

-Students will take a qualifying exam after completing (or enrolling in enough hours to complete) 30 credit hours of coursework, typically in their fourth semester of the program.
+Students will take a qualifying exam after completing (or enrolling in enough hours to complete) 30 credit hours of course work, typically in their 4th semester of the program.
 This exam covers material in WGSS history, theory, and methods.
-Students who successfully pass this exam will be awarded the MA degree in WGSS.
+Students who successfully complete the qualifying exam will be awarded the M.A. degree in WGSS.
 The committee will also weigh the quality of the performance on the exam to determine if the student will be approved to continue on to the Ph.D.
-Awarding of the MA degree does not guarantee approval to continue to the Ph.D.
+Awarding of the M.A. degree does not guarantee approval to continue to the Ph.D.

 Comprehensive Oral Exam